BetterMontreal/BetterMontreal.github.io/about.md

 If you added all these calendars, great!
 You almost don't need BetterMTL.

-We believe we can fix this mess, collaboratively.
+We believe we can fix this mess. :-)

 To contribute directly you can fork the repo and send us pull-requests, jump right into the [discussion](gitter.im/bettermtl/general), help prioritize [issues](waffle.io/bettermtl/bettermtl.github.io), and report new bugs